-Dutch Supreme Court Will Give Final Verdict on the Netherlands’ Liability in Srebrenica Deaths
+Dutch Supreme Court Rules on the Netherlands’ Liability in Srebrenica Deaths

 The 1995 genocide of thousands of Muslim men and boys in Srebrenica left an indelible mark on Bosnia and Herzegovina.
 But more than 1,000 miles away from the site of the bloodshed, the Netherlands is still grappling with its role in the massacre, which has been described as one of the “blackest pages” in the country’s history.

-Simply put, because that’s where the UN peacekeepers in Srebrenica came from, and the plaintiffs — a group of 6,000 relatives of the slain Muslim men and boys — could not sue the UN itself.
-The group, called the Mothers of Srebrenica, believe that the Dutch state and the United Nations are responsible for the downfall of the city, and therefore liable for their family members’ demise.
+Simply put, because that’s where the U.N. peacekeepers in Srebrenica came from, and the plaintiffs — a group of 6,000 relatives of the slain Muslim men and boys — could not sue the U.N. itself.
+The group, the Mothers of Srebrenica, believes that the Dutch state and the United Nations are responsible for the downfall of the city, and therefore liable for their family members’ demise.

 How did the case start?